MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 #### Database configuration

 Examine the following database configuration variables.
 The database connection related properties `%prod.quarkus.datasource.jdbc.url` and `%prod.quarkus.datasource.username` read values from the environment variables `AZURE_POSTGRESQL_HOST`, `AZURE_POSTGRESQL_PORT`, `AZURE_POSTGRESQL_DATABASE`, and `AZURE_POSTGRESQL_USERNAME`, respectively.
 These environment variables map to secret values that store the database connection information.
-For security reasons, they are auto-generated using the Service Connector passwordless extension as shown elsewhere in this article.
+For security reasons, they're autogenerated using the Service Connector passwordless extension as shown elsewhere in this article.

 ```yaml
 # Database configurations